MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Ask
  - If player return, will he return to same event or can return to different event
  - I have updated auto assign logic for random assign, you did not notice the button below the net
+ - Currently there are 3 status for a match, if the date passed it will say "PASSED", if the date of the match is about to come it will say "UPCOMING", and if today is the date of the match it will say "CURRENT".
+Is it okay?
+Should I add "COMPLETED" in match status?

  curl -i -N  \